BipulChau/lighthouse-web-notes/README.md

 ## Summary (smallest)

-This repository contains all of the notes taken by Bipul Chaudhary (https://github.com/BipulChau) for the Lighthouse Labs (https://www.lighthouselabs.ca/) Web Development Bootcamp.
+This repository contains all of the notes taken by [BipulChaudhary] (https://github.com/BipulChau) for the Lighthouse Labs (https://www.lighthouselabs.ca/) Web Development Bootcamp.